 Now, as I find sustainable relationships with grief and gratitude, I feel more fulfilled than ever before.
 I feel a deep connection with my soul, the Earth, and all that’s unfolding.
 So, I cry often and laugh a lot.
 I try to speak the fuck up when needed and step back to listen when appropriate.
-I’m in love with nature, land, and animals.
-I’m the guardian of two dachshunds, a horse, and a miniature mule who are some of my primary teachers.
+I’m in love with nature, land, animals, and community.
+I’m the guardian of two dachshunds, a miniature mule, miniature donkey, and goat who are some of my primary teachers.
 On any given day you can find me painting rocks, reading, connecting with my friends and animals, or writing about grief, the Earth, justice, and love.

 Master of Arts (M.A.)

 Juris Doctor (J.D.)